andrewdalpino/esm2-function-classifier/README.md

-# ESM Protein Function Caller
+# ESM2 Protein Function Caller

-An Evolutionary-scale Model (ESM) for protein function calling from amino acid sequences.
+An Evolutionary-scale Model (ESM) for protein function calling from protein sequences.
+Based on the ESM2 architecture and fine-tuned on the CAFA5 dataset, this model predicts the gene oncology (GO) subgraph for a particular amino acid sequence - giving you insight into the protein's cellular composition, molecular function, and biological processes.

 ## Install Project Dependencies